dotnet/standard/docs/netstandard-20/packaging.md

 In order to simplify packaging updates, we'll continue to make the `NETStandard.Library` package cumulative, which means it contains the assets for all previous .NET Standard versions.
-This makes it safe to always update this package to the latest without.
+This makes it safe to always update this package to the latest version without losing support for platforms.
 However, we don't want to have to download the entire history of .NET Standard every time, which is why we'll split the package by TFM:

     NETStandard.Library
         ├───NETStandard.Library10